Skip to content

 These cards appear when Pulseahead has collected that data for the survey.
 Use them to check whether scores or patterns differ by environment.

-Click Add filter to narrow results by Country, Device, Browser, or OS.
+Click Add filter to narrow results by Country, Device, Browser, OS, Sentiment, or Tags.
 Each active filter appears as a removable pill at the top of the page.

 Filters and the date range work together.
-For example, set the date range to the past 30 days and add a filter for mobile to see only mobile responses from that period.
+For example, set the date range to the past 30 days and add a filter for negative sentiment to focus on open-text answers that need review.
 The survey itself is not changed.

 • Response Feed — scan every response across surveys in one chronological list.